 Spoken language has a number of characteristics that affects or blocks comprehension.
 Before going into detail, perhaps an example is needed.
 As teachers, we've all likely experienced the following: A student goes abroad for a week or two, only to come back and say, "I didn't understanding anything the people said!"
 It's discouraging, not only for the student because of all his hard work, but for us too.
 The problem illustrates aspects of language which, when spoken, hinder comprehension.
 What's more, these problems aren't always worked into the classroom.
 They don't get practiced, so the students find themselves unprepared.

 Colloquialisms: These are one of the most easily identifiable characteristics.
-Learners who have primarily studied for tests find this particularly troublesome because they haven't prepared for or been exposed to any language other than the "textbook" sort.
+Learners who have primarily studied for tests find this particularly troublesome because they have only been exposed to textbook English; they haven't prepared for anything save what will be tested.
 But even students more comfortable applying the language beyond the confines of a textbook or classroom can't be taught every single colloquialism, as these differ from country to country, region to region, and even among different age groups.

 Accent, intonation, inflection, and stress: All are readily identifiable trouble spots.
 Most teachers and students understand the importance of accent.
 Of course, unfamiliar accents can hinder comprehension.
 Maybe the student has been taught by an American, but then takes a trip to London.
 Or maybe his mother tongue so heavily affects his English pronunciation that the word he hears doesn't match up with the word in his head.
 Whatever the reason, problems with accent can set up the same hurdles like a new, unfamiliar word.
 The student might be able to infer the meaning and continue the conversation.
 However, he's just as likely to bring the conversation to a halt because he's unable to understand the meaning.